mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 ### Summary

 What happens when we unexpectedly come face-to-face with real life, such as being paralyzed, or having cancer?
-Katagiri Roshi discusses “the big trap,” “one-finger Zen,” Jean-Jacques Rousseau and Sun-Moon-Light Tathagata, Adam and Eve, and how to educate children.
+Katagiri Roshi discusses “the big trap,” “one-finger Zen,” Jean-Jacques Rousseau and Sun-Moon-Light Tathāgata, Adam and Eve, and how to educate children.
 Also: “Please, sit down.”

 ### Transcript